mindthump/toolkit/README.md

 Lots of other stuff (e.g. Perl) gets installed via dependencies.

 I `git clone` my `.dotfiles` and use `stow` to symbolic-link them to my home directory.

+#### byobu

+byobu gets installed, but not auto-started because it's not usually needed in the toolkit.
+(The dotfiles are for use anywhere, not just docker.)
+Use 'byobu' to launch it, or 'byobu-enable' if you intend to have the container to stick around and use "docker exec" to create new shells.